-A total of 24 elective credits (typically 6 courses/rotations) are required.
-A maximum of 16 credits are permitted in one (1) subspecialty field, and a maximum of 16 credits are permitted at institutions/sites not directly supervised by the University of Arizona College of Medicine - Phoenix (COM-P) faculty.
-Students may take a maximum of eight (8) credits of non-patient care courses.
-See Credit Requirement - Year 4 Policy for additional information.
+A total of 24 electives credits (typically six courses/rotations) are required.
+A maximum of 16 credits are permitted in one subspecialty field, and a maximum of 16 credits are permitted at institutions/sites not directly supervised by COM-P faculty.
+Students may take a maximum of eight credits of non-patient care courses.
+See Credit Requirement - Years 3 and 4 Policy for additional information.